Foods High Creatine for Vegetarians and Vegans

 Foods High in CoQ10 for Vegetarians and Vegans

-What plant foods naturally have creatine?
+What are some plant-based foods that naturally have creatine?

 11 High-creatine vegan food recipes for Athletes